JoinCODED/flutter_m6_navigation/01_navigation/04_Navigate_to_new_page_(Push).md

             ),
 ```

-16. Before we learn how to move to the new page, we will need to understand how the Navigator used the stack inside the Flutter.
+1. Before we learn how to move to the new page, we will need to understand how the Navigator used the stack inside Flutter.

 ![screenshot](https://lh6.googleusercontent.com/9j26ZwF5PsAngBZSIryDVKsTNUdQ0WjAJrvms2gu2PlCh46Tloblb_yGOqowMnqFIwk0J24P6due0dlF_6SUeOlU2r_mcs45mHth8aWzfHLWTToHLMbcF_-HbsqS_doIkkn-VXzm)